nicchoi-29/chris-cornell-lyric-analysis/README.md

 ## What I hoped to accomplish

 I wanted to try analyzing text with natural language processing.
-I also wanted to practice asking direct questions about the data than I did with my first project.
+I also wanted to practice asking more direct questions about the data than I did with my first project.

 ## Overview of Data Analysis Process